-Table 3 shows the regression estimates for the determinants of wholesale selling prices in the study area.
-The estimated R was 0.73 implying that 73% of the variations in wholesale selling prices were explained by the independent variables included in the model.
+The multiple regression analysis was used to examine the determinants of wholesale selling prices of palm oil in the study area.
+The independent variables in the model appear to explain roughly 73% of the variations in wholesale selling prices as indicated by the $R^2$ of 0.73.
 The F-statistic (6.322) confirms the suitability of the overall regression equation.
-The result indicates that quantity of palm oil purchased by wholesalers was negatively related to the wholesale selling price and significant at (P= 0.05) while purchase price was found to be positively related to wholesale selling price and this was significant at (P= 0.01).
-The possible explanation is that the higher the quantity of palm oil purchased by wholesalers, the lesser are their selling prices and this might be attributed to the fact that bulk buying attracts discounts which invariably reduce cost per unit and therefore give the sellers the opportunity at selling at reduced price.
+The result in Table 3 indicated that the wholesale selling price of palm oil in the study area is influenced only two variables, $(X_1 \text{ and } X_2)$ .
+The quantity of palm oil $(X_1)$ purchased by wholesalers was negatively related to the wholesale selling price and significant at (P= 0.05)The possible explanation is that the higher the quantity of palm oil purchased by wholesalers, the lesser are their selling prices and this might be attributed to the fact that bulk buying attracts discounts which invariably reduce cost per unit and therefore give the sellers the opportunity at selling at reduced price.
 Consequently, it facilitates high rate of turnover and more profit.
-On the other hand, the higher the purchasing price, the higher the wholesale selling price.
+This results is in conformity with the findings of Omosehinet al. (2022).Thepurchase price $(X_2)$ was found to be positively related to wholesale selling price and this was significant at (P=0.01).The higher the purchasing price, the higher the wholesale selling price.Theremaining variables did not exhibit statistical significance.